-This model is indifferent to the actual hardware implementation, i.e. Physical layer of OSI Model.
+This model is indifferent to the actual hardware implementation, i.e. the physical layer of OSI Model.
 This is why this model can be implemented on almost all underlying technologies.
-Transport and Internet layers corresponds to the same peer layers.
+Transport and Internet layers correspond to the same peer layers.
 All three top layers of OSI Model are compressed together in single Application layer of TCP/IP Model.

 Internet Protocol Version 4 (IPv4)

-Internet Protocol is one of the major protocol in TCP/IP protocols suite.
-This protocol works at Network layer of OSI model and at Internet layer of TCP/IP model.
-Thus this protocol has the responsibility of identification of hosts based upon their logical addresses and to route data between/among them over the underlying network.
+Internet Protocol is one of the major protocols in the TCP/IP protocols suite.
+This protocol works at the network layer of the OSI model and at the Internet layer of the TCP/IP model.
+Thus this protocol has the responsibility of identifying hosts based upon their logical addresses and to route data among them over the underlying network.

-IP provides a mechanism to uniquely identify host by IP addressing scheme.
-IP uses best effort delivery, i.e. it does not guarantee that packets would be delivered to destined host but it will do its best to reach the destination.
+IP provides a mechanism to uniquely identify hosts by an IP addressing scheme.
+IP uses best effort delivery, i.e. it does not guarantee that packets would be delivered to the destined host, but it will do its best to reach the destination.
 Internet Protocol version 4 uses 32-bit logical address.

 IPv4 - Packet Structure

-Internet Protocol being a layer-3 protocol (OSI) takes data Segments from layer-4 (Transport) and divides it into what’s called packet.
-IP packet encapsulates data unit received from above layer and adds its own header information.
+Internet Protocol being a layer-3 protocol (OSI) takes data Segments from layer-4 (Transport) and divides it into packets.
+IP packet encapsulates data unit received from above layer and add to its own header information.

 The encapsulated data is referred to as IP Payload.
 IP header contains all the necessary information to deliver the packet at the other end.

-ECN: Explicit Congestion Notification, carries information about the congestion seen in the route.
+ECN − Explicit Congestion Notification; It carries information about the congestion seen in the route.

-Identification: If IP packet is fragmented during the transmission, all the fragments contain same identification no. to identify original IP packet they belong to.
+Identification − If IP packet is fragmented during the transmission, all the fragments contain same identification number. to identify original IP packet they belong to.

-Flags: As required by the network resources, if IP Packet is too large to handle these ‘flags’ tell that if they can be fragmented or not.
+Flags − As required by the network resources, if IP Packet is too large to handle, these ‘flags’ tells if they can be fragmented or not.
 In this 3-bit flag, the MSB is always set to ‘0’.

-Options: This is optional field, which is used if the value of IHL is greater than 5.
-These option may contain values for options such as Security, Record Route, Time Stamp etc.
+Options − This is optional field, which is used if the value of IHL is greater than 5.
+These options may contain values for options such as Security, Record Route, Time Stamp, etc.

 IPv4 - Addressing

-IPv4 supports three different type of addressing modes:
+IPv4 supports three different types of addressing modes. −

 In this mode, data is sent only to one destined host.
 The Destination Address field contains 32- bit IP address of the destination host.
-Here client sends data to the targeted server:
+Here the client sends data to the targeted server −

-In this mode the packet is addressed to all hosts in a network segment.
-The Destination Address field contains special broadcast address i.e. 255.255.255.255.
+In this mode, the packet is addressed to all the hosts in a network segment.
+The Destination Address field contains a special broadcast address, i.e. 255.255.255.255.
 When a host sees this packet on the network, it is bound to process it.
-Here client sends packet, which is entertained by all the Servers:
+Here the client sends a packet, which is entertained by all the Servers −

-This mode is a mix of previous two modes, i.e. the packet sent is neither destined to a single host nor all the host on the segment.
-In this packet, the Destination Address contains special address which starts with 224.x.x.x and can be entertained by more than one host.
+This mode is a mix of the previous two modes, i.e. the packet sent is neither destined to a single host nor all the hosts on the segment.
+In this packet, the Destination Address contains a special address which starts with 224.x.x.x and can be entertained by more than one host.

-Here a server sends packets which is entertained by more than one Servers.
-Every network has one IP address reserved for network number which represents the network and one IP address reserved for Broadcast Address, which represents all the host in that network.
+Here a server sends packets which are entertained by more than one servers.
+Every network has one IP address reserved for the Network Number which represents the network and one IP address reserved for the Broadcast Address, which represents all the hosts in that network.

 Hierarchical Addressing Scheme

-This way Subnet Mast helps extract Network ID and Host from an IP Address.
+This way the Subnet Mask helps extract the Network ID and the Host from an IP Address.
 It can be identified now that 192.168.1.0 is the Network number and 192.168.1.152 is the host on that network.

 The positional value method is the simplest form of converting binary from decimal value.
 IP address is 32 bit value which is divided into 4 octets.
 A binary octet contains 8 bits and the value of each bit can be determined by the position of bit value '1' in the octet.